janelia-flyem/DVIDServicesServer/README.md

 starts the Spark cluster and calls the Spark workflow.
 It also communicates with the server by sending status information and querying the job configuration.

-**Configuration**

-Users need to modify config.json, spark_launch_wrapper, and spark_launch as appropriate. spark_launch_wrapper expects the following arguments:

-* Number of Spark workers for the cluster
-* Name of the service plugin
-* Directory location for the log file
-* Callback to server for posting job status

 ##TODO

-* Provide time stamps for application start and finish.
-* Automatically email user when application finishes.
+* Option to automatically email user when application finishes.
-* Provide interface to query previous jobs.
+* Better handle job failure situation.
 * (Optional) Persist job status to disk.